Roots and Radishes

 Place the bread cubes, veggies, feta, and half the mozzarella into the baking dish and gently stir to evenly distribute the ingredients.
 Pour the egg mixture over the top, making sure to coat all of those bread cubes.
 Finally, sprinkle the remaining mozzarella over the top of the bake.

-• Whole grain bread cubes, asparagus pieces, and diced onion in white baking dish
+Bread cubes, asparagus, and onion in white ceramic baking dish.

 Catch some Zzz's... then bake!